collectionspace/cspace-ui.js/docs/developer/Cookbook/NewRecordType.md

 Next, add tests for the plugin.
 The tests for the built-in record type plugins are located in the [test/specs/plugins/recordTypes](../../../test/specs/plugins/recordTypes) directory.
 Each subdirectory contains the test code for the plugin for a record type.

-Start by copying the tests for existing record type plugin, to use it as a template.
+Start by copying the tests for existing record type plugin, to use as a template.

 ```
 $ cp -r test/specs/plugins/recordTypes/collectionobject test/specs/plugins/recordTypes/{name}